Understanding the market is super important when it comes to creating innovative products.

 Most departments want to work harder, iterate, and communicate with cross-functional teams in tandem.
 You can use a purpose-built product management tool like Bit.
 This allows a more flexible approach to product construction, saving you the time wasted on writing a new MRD every time.

-Whether you want to write a comprehensive MRD or find a lighter method, the performance will only illuminate why consumers want the product or a feature, who the solution is for, and what will be needed for a good solution.
+Whether you want to write a comprehensive market requirements document or MRD or find a lighter method, the performance will only illuminate why consumers want the product or a feature, who the solution is for, and what will be needed for a good solution.

 We would love to hear about your experience of using an MRD tool!
 Tell us in the comments below or tweet to us @bit_docs.